The Web Scraping Club

-Hands On #1: Testing the Bright Data Web Unblocker proxy
+Hands On #1: Testing the Bright Data Web Unlocker proxy

-Is Bright Data Web Unblocker capable to defeat Datadome and other anti-bot solutions?
+Is Bright Data Web Unlocker capable to defeat Datadome and other anti-bot solutions?

 In this first issue, we’ll test the Bright Data Web Unblocker proxy, an API that promises us we can scrape even the most difficult and protected websites.